How to Hire a Maid in Singapore: Costs & Fees of a Domestic Helper (2019)

 Aged Person Scheme

-If there is an elderly family member who is a Singapore Citizen, 65 years old and above and living with you.
-Just note that from 1 Apr 2019, the qualifying age for the aged person scheme will be raised from 65 to 67.
+If there is an elderly family member who is a Singapore Citizen, 67 years old and above and living with you.
+Since 1 Apr 2019, the qualifying age for the aged person scheme will be raised from 65 to 67.
 This is in light of improving life expectancy and health of Singaporeans.

 Person With Disabilities (PWD) Scheme